sgothel/joal/README.txt

   -- OSX Developer Tools
   -- OpenAL1.0 SDK from Creative Labs (avaulable at http://developer.creative.com under "Gaming->Development Kits->Open AL")

+The sources currently require a built JOGL source tree as a sibling directory of your JOAL tree; this is to pick up the GlueGen tool, which currently lives in the JOGL workspace.
+We plan to move this tool into its own workspace and thereby break this dependence.

 Directory Organization:
 =======================

-The root contains a master ANT build.xml and the following sub directories:

-  -- apidocs   Where the javadocs get built to
+  -- make           Build-related files and the main build.xml -- src            The actual source for the JOAL APIs.
-  -- lib    Where the Jar and DLL files get built to -- src    The actual source for the JGI APIs.
+  -- build          (generated directory) Where the Jar and DLL files get built to -- javadoc_public (generated directory) Where the public Javadoc gets built to -- unit_tests     A couple of small tests
-  -- www    JGI project webpage files
+  -- www            JOAL project webpage files

 Preparations:
 =============